-Ever since getting these boots in 2014 I have worn them non-stop through Fall & Winter.
-They also are great to travel with because they collapse down easily.
+I first got these boots in 2014 and while I wear them less right now – I know they’ll be back in style again so I keep my black pair and my brown pair tucked away.
+These are great to travel with because they collapse down easily.
 The quality and comfort makes them worth the splurge.
 They stay up over the knee (a lot of inexpensive brands will constantly slouch down taking away from the elongating illusion over the knee boots are good for) and they’re great over jeans or with dresses.

-On weekends I live in these sneakers.
+On weekends I reach for these sneakers a lot.
 They’re more stylish than a pair of Vans, they’re super comfortable and they’re great with jeans or, let’s be honest, leggings.
 They’re my go-to for going to/from my workouts and running errands in my neighborhood.
-They also come in white, pink, grey and a crazy chic velvet that I have my eye on.

 The Perfect Pump

 One of the most comfortable pairs of heels I own = the Sarah Flint Perfect Pump.
 Expertly crafted with comfort in mind, the soles feel like little clouds which makes scooting around town easy, breezy in these.
 I also love that they come in three heel heights and multiple colors.
 I own the Black, Taupe, Espresso & Red.

 These Veja Esplar sneakers are a more affordable alternative to my Common Projects and I got them in a beautiful brown suede to wear with all my ivory sweaters in the Fall and Winter.
 They’re not as buttery soft as my Common Projects by any stretch but you can wear them in and get them feeling good in no time.
 They are a great shoe for travel as they can go with jeans and/or skirts and dresses.
 I also own them in the Black colorway.